An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 If you only want to trek to one of the two Kangchenjunga Base Camps and save some time, this is possible.

 For Kangchenjunga North, the trek would start and finish in Sekathum.
-For Kangchenjunga South the trek would start and finish in Yamphudin.
+For Kangchenjunga South, the trek would start and finish in Yamphudin.
 Both options would be linear routes.
 Contact Us for more details on either option.

-Another alternative is our Kangchenjunga Short Trek circuit.
+Another alternative is our Kangchenjunga Short Trek Circuit.

 Kangchenjunga North or South Base Camp only